 Rationale for Equinix Metal Service

 Equinix Metal allows Equinix to further access the growing hybrid colocation environments.
 Specifically, Equinix Metal helps businesses reduce time-to-market and reach users with high performance servers.
 Therefore, Equinix Metal deployments can occur through both on-demand and contracted models.
-Speed is of critical importance for Equinix’s customers given how quickly workload needs can change in the COVID-19 environment.
+Speed is of critical importance for Equinix’s customers because of how quickly workload needs can change in the COVID-19 environment.

 During COVID-19, multi-tenant data center operators have had more urgent discussions with enterprises following government-mandated lockdowns.
 Importantly, the Equinix Metal offering can provide a complement to traditional colocation in situations where rapid deployment is necessary.